IllustratedMan-code/GuideToCS/content/Intro-to-Comp-Systems/Formulas and References/_index.md

     -   {0 + (k-1)t}/2
     -   (k-1)t/2
 -   `Average Rotational Latency` = 1/2 \* Time taken for one full rotation
+-   `Capacity of disk pack` = Total number of surfaces \* Number of tracks per surface \* Number of sectors per track \* storage capacity of one sector
+-   `Formatting Overhead` = Number of sectors \* Overhead per sector
+-   `Formatted Disk Space` = Total disk space or capacity - formatting overhead
+-   `Recording density or storage density` = Capacity of track / circumference of the track
+-   `Track Capacity` = Recording density of the track \* Circumference of the track
+-   `Data Transfer Rate` = Number of heads \* Bytes that can be read in one full rotation \* Number of rotations in one second = Number of heads \* Capacity of one track \* Number of rotations in one second
+-   Tracks per surface = (Outer radius - Inner radius) / Inter Track gap

 ## Circuit reference {#circuit-reference}